lprader/webthings-workshop/readme.md

 ** Looks like you need to uninstall the driver **
 ```

 You can uninstall the driver by running the uninstall script provided by Silicon Labs.
+You may have to restart your computer after uninstalling for the change to take effect.
 Alternatively, you can disable it while you use the WebIDE, then re-enable it when you're done.

-To disable the VCP driver, run the following command from Terminal:
+On macOS, to disable the VCP driver, run the following command from Terminal:

 ```
 sudo kextunload -b com.silabs.driver.CP210xVCPDriver